VowpalWabbit/coba/docs/source/getting_started.rst

    Knowing these concepts can help you find help and perform advanced experiments.

 The core concepts help in finding more information about ``Coba``.
-For example, all the built-in learners provided by coba can be found at :ref:`coba-learners`.
+For example, all built-in learners can be found at :ref:`coba-learners`.
 Help with creating environments can be found at :ref:`coba-environments`.
 The types of evaluation that coba supports out of the box can be found at :ref:`coba-evaluators`.
 The various ways an experiment can be configured is described at :ref:`coba-experiments`.
 And details regarding analysis functionality can be found at :ref:`coba-results`.

-Conclusion
+Next Steps
 ~~~~~~~~~~

-Everything above was meant to get you up and running with a first experiment and important concepts so you can find the resources going forward.
-Unfortunately, doing real work with ``Coba`` probably still requires that you have a little more knowledge (though not too much).

-To get you there as quickly as possible we have two recommendations for next-steps (depending on what your research is).
-Once you've read through these we think
-you'll be making real meaningful progress with your research in no-time.
-Then you can use this documentation simply as a reference when issues come up.

- * For *all* researchers we suggest reading about the recommended workflow. :ref:`to-do`
+ * For *all* researchers we suggest reading about how to create your :doc:`first experiment <First_Experiment>`.
- * For *algorithm* researchers we suggest reading about creating custom Learners. :ref:`to-do`
+ * For *algorithm* researchers we suggest reading about how to create :doc:`custom learners <Learners>`.
- * For *applied* researchers we suggest reading about creating custom Environments. :ref:`to-do`
+ * For *applied* researchers we suggest reading about creating :doc:`custom environments <Environments>`.